Independent Clans

 The Camarilla has not forgiven this.
 The Giovanni are permitted to exist under a 1528 non-aggression agreement (the Promise of 1528) by which the Giovanni agreed to stay out of Camarilla politics and the Camarilla agreed not to pursue Final Death of the clan as a body.
 The agreement holds, uneasily.

 Power structure: The clan is organized as a family — literally.
-The Giovanni clan consists of the Giovanni family and a network of subsidiary families (Dunsirn, Milliner, Rossellini, etc.) absorbed or created over the centuries, each with their own specialty.
-Authority flows through family seniority.
-Augustus Giovanni, the founder, is believed to be in deep torpor.
-The clan is governed by the eldest active Giovanni.
+The Giovanni clan consists of the Giovanni family proper and a network of subsidiary families absorbed or created over the centuries, each with geographic reach and functional specialty:

 What they want: The Giovanni are pursuing a massive necromantic working — the Endless Night — that would permanently merge the world of the living with the Shadowlands (the realm of the dead).
 What this means for the living, the dead, or vampires who are neither is debated by the scholars who know about it.
 The Giovanni are not discussing it.

-Mechanical notes: Giovanni vampires use Necromancy as their primary Discipline.
+Mechanical notes: Giovanni vampires use Necromancy as their primary Discipline (Mortis path primary, with wraith-summoning and binding applications).
 They have automatic access to ghosts as intelligence sources.
-Their weakness: the Kiss does not produce ecstasy in victims — Giovanni feeding deals 2 additional health levels of damage, making feeding messy and dangerous to keep quiet.
+Weakness: the Kiss does not produce ecstasy in victims — Giovanni feeding deals 2 additional health levels of damage, making feeding messy and dangerous to keep quiet.
+This is both practical problem and clan marker: Giovanni feed from family retainers, ghouls, and captives.
+Random vessel feeding risks exposure.

 Ravnos